FINAL DEADLINE TODAY: The Scha - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Block failed to maintain adequate protocols protecting customers' sensitive data from employees.
-Due to this failure, a former Company employee was able to download reports including sensitive customer data such as stock trading activity.
-The Company was likely to suffer reputational harm after this data breach.
+Schmitt continuously downplayed the extent of its serious failure to maintain internal controls.
+The Company's financial statements included "serious errors" beginning in August 2021.
+The Company would be forced to restate its previously filed financial statements for certain periods.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Block, investors suffered damages.
+When the market learned the truth about Schmitt, investors suffered damages.

 Join the case to recover your losses.